liissee/message-board-frontend/README.md

 This app has been generated using `create-react-app`, then cleaned up a little so we have a project with just the elements we need to get started.

-This is a “single page application” with a public message board app with the following features:- ● A client can create an account and login
+This is a “single page application” with a public message board app with the following features:

+- A client can create an account and login
-● A client can create a new public message thread
+- A client can create a new public message thread
-● A client can add a public reply to a message thread
+- A client can add a public reply to a message thread
-● A client can modify their own messages
+- A client can modify their own messages
-● A client can delete their own messages
+- A client can delete their own messages
-● Public message threads and replies are viewable
+- Public message threads and replies are viewable

 ## Tech used